Religion in Canada: 1800s to 1900s

 While Anglicans consolidated their hold on the upper classes, workingmen and farmers responded to the Methodist revivals, often sponsored by visiting preachers from the United States.
 Typical was Rev. James Caughey, an American sent by the Wesleyan Methodist Church from the 1840s through 1864.
 He brought in the converts by the score, most notably in the revivals in Western Canada from 1851 to 1853.
 His technique combined restrained emotionalism with a clear call for personal commitment, coupled with follow-up action to organize support from converts.
 It was a time when the holiness movement caught fire, with the revitalized interest of men and women in Christian perfection.
 Caughey successfully bridged the gap between the style of earlier camp meetings and the needs of more sophisticated Methodist congregations in the emerging cities.

 In the early nineteenth century in the Maritimes and Upper Canada, the Anglican Church held the same official position it did in England.
 This caused tension within English Canada, as much of the populace was not Anglican.
 Increasing immigration from Scotland created a very large Presbyterian community and they and other groups demanded equal rights.
 This was an important cause of the 1837 Rebellion in Upper Canada.
 With the arrival of responsible governments, the Anglican monopoly was ended.

-In Lower Canada, the Roman Catholic Church was officially pre-eminent and had a central role in the colony's culture and politics.
-Unlike English Canada, French Canadian nationalism became very closely associated with Roman Catholicism.
-During this period, the Roman Catholic Church in the region became one of the most reactionary in the world.
+In Lower Canada, the Catholic Church was officially pre-eminent and had a central role in the colony's culture and politics.
+Unlike English Canada, French Canadian nationalism became very closely associated with Catholicism.
+During this period, the Catholic Church in the region became one of the most reactionary in the world.
 Known as Ultramontane Catholicism, the church adopted positions condemning all manifestations of liberalism.